 “Blue Rinse with Handbag” below, illustrates the mirror glide concept quite well.
-She sort of looks like plastic Fussball figures, and even rotates along that metal bar at about the right spot, at the height of the handbag clasp.
+She sort of looks like plastic Fossball figures, and even rotates along that metal bar at about the right spot, at the height of the handbag clasp.
 You could flip her around easily.
 There is another glide right through the forehead.
 Must have drawn this while subconsciously remembering a soccer commentator throw an unusual image at his GOLTV audience.
 Something along the lines of players being confronted on the pitch by a bunch of old ladies with handbags.
 Out in left field these UK commentators.
-I guess you could call this symmetry group the Fussball figure group!
+I guess you could call this symmetry group the Fossball figure group!

 Easy to see the mirror as it constructs both sides of the Lady in blue.
 Red and green dots show the two different 180 degree rotation points.